pmndrs/zustand/docs/learn/getting-started/introduction.md

 ## First create a store

 Your store is a hook!
+So you need to start the function name with 'use'.
 You can put anything in it: primitives, objects, functions.
 The `set` function _merges_ state.